hudochenkov/new-project/README.md

 	* `img/svg-sprites` — svg for svg sprite.
 	* `img/temp` — temporary images.
 They don't go to production and for demonstration purpose only.
 * `js` — JavaScript.
-	* `js/libs` — JavaScript libraries and plugins, that can't be installed via bower or npm.
+	* `js/libs` — JavaScript libraries and plugins, that can't be installed via npm.
 * `pcss` — PostCSS files.

 ## Generate assets